-Always start with last year's trading figures and look for seasonal patterns.
+Always start with last year's trading figures, and look for seasonal patterns.
 Unless there has been a change in your market, these are likely to be repeated.

-"Think of your forecast as a dashboard," advises McCrae.
+"Think of your sales forecast as a dashboard," advises McCrae.
 "The more dials, gauges and instruments you use, the more you should be able to figure out what is going on.
 Factor in anything that might have a significant effect on sales.
 Last year's figures are a good starting point but you need to ask whether anything has changed."

 Consider how many customers you are likely to lose and gain in the year to come.
 Which products should perform well, and which ones might struggle?
 How long might it take you to establish new products?
-If you had a particularly good or bad month last year, what were the reasons and are they likely to be a factor this year?
+If you had a particularly good or bad month last year, what were the reasons, and are they likely to be a factor this year?